What is Biting His Tail?

 Anal glands (anal sacs) are located on both sides of your dog’s anus.
 The glands produce a strong smelling fluid which is used for territorial marking.
 Normally, when your dog defecates it puts pressure on the glands, which causes the sacs to secrete onto the feces.
 If the fluid is not being expressed, the anal glands can get clogged and impacted.
 Impacted glands can be caused by the dog having soft stools which do not put pressure on the anal glands.
 The impacted glands cause the dog great discomfort.
 He will bite and chew at his tail area.
 Your dog may also scoot his bottom area on the floor.
 The anal glands can also become infected and abscess.

 Allergies may be making your dog very itchy and causing him to bite at his tail.
-Allergies may be caused by diet or by environmental allergens.
+Allergies may be caused by fleas, diet or by environmental allergens.
 The most common food allergens are beef, dairy, corn, wheat and soy.
 Environmental allergens may include mold/mildew, and tree, grass and weed pollen.

 Fleas, ticks and mites can cause great irritation and discomfort.
 Many dogs and cats are also allergic to the flea’s saliva, which causes the animal to experience severe itching.